 However, as injuries to soft tissue are not as time dependent if you have also injured a tooth then it is important to first address this problem before addressing any tissue damage.

 In most cases, you can use dental floss to try to remove a foreign object that might be wedged between your teeth.
-If that is not possible, then you should visit your emergency dentistry Canberra.
+If that is not possible, then you should visit your emergency dentist near me.
 You should not try to forcefully remove anything if doing so causes any pain.